Chinoiserie - the addiction to Chinese style as the height of fashion and good taste

 A Chinoiserie Procession of Figures Riding on Elephants with Temples Beyond.
 18th century.
 Image by Honolulu Museum of Art available under a Creative Commons License ➚This looks much more like India than China and demonstrates that Chinoiserie is a broad term for anything Oriental

-As King George IV he had Jeffrey Wyatville build, in 1825 a grand ‘Fishing Temple’ at Virginia Water with huge Chinese style pavilions of glass and wood.
+In 1825 after he had become King George IV he employed Jeffrey Wyatville to build, a grand ‘Fishing Temple’ at Virginia Water, near London, UK with huge Chinese style pavilions of glass and wood.
 One was called ‘The Mandarin’ and floated on the lake with painted dragon motifs.
 The whole expensive edifice collapsed into the waters within 75 years and nothing now remains.
 By the time Queen Victoria ascended the throne in 1837 Chinoiserie was at an end and she sold off the Brighton Pavilion and built Osborne House ➚ on the Isle of Wight in the Italianate style.

 The Fishing Temple, Virginia Water. c.1825 by Frederick Crace (1779 - 1859).
 Image by Smithsonian Design Museum ➚ available under a Creative Commons License ➚An over-the-top confection of vaguely Chinese elements including many dragons